+The Company entered into a Credit Agreement with SCM Specialty Finance Opportunities Fund, L.P. (the "Credit Agreement") on September 28, 2016 for \$1.2 million.
 The Credit Agreement contains customary representations and warranties in favor of the Lender and certain covenants, including, among other things, financial covenants relating to loan turnover rates, liquidity and revenue targets.
+On February 14, 2018 the Credit Agreement was terminated and no funds were ever drawn down under the Credit Agreement.